rails/rails/guides/source/configuring.md

 * `config.action_dispatch.tld_length` sets the TLD (top-level domain) length for the application.
 Defaults to `1`.

+* `config.action_dispatch.request_id_header` sets the header key to be used when setting unique request id value.
+Defaults to `'X-Request-Id'`

 * `config.action_dispatch.http_auth_salt` sets the HTTP Auth salt value.
 Defaults to `'http authentication'`.